 futhark run is very slow, and in practice only useful for testing, teaching, and experimenting with the language.
 The #[trace] and #[break] attributes are fully supported in the interpreter.
 Tracing prints values to stdout in contrast to compiled code, which prints to stderr.

--e NAME Run the given entry point instead of main.-h Print help text to standard output and exit.

--w, --no-warnings Disable interpreter warnings.
+-e NAME Run the given entry point instead of main. -h Print help text to standard output and exit. -V Print version information on standard output and exit. -w,no-warnings Disable interpreter warnings.

 futhark-repl, futhark-test